n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_4.png)

 You can test the login by pressing the "TEST LOGIN" button.
-If all data are correct you will get a corresponding feedback.
+If all data is correct you will get the following feedback.

 ![](/_images/doc2/AllImportOptions_Email_5.png)